Previous dayMarch 25, 2026Next day

 26.2 km---✓ ReviewedUSGS →

-At 23:59 UTC on March 25, 2026, a magnitude 2.4 tremor occurred 75 km SSW of Adak, Alaska.
-The event originated approximately 26.2 km below the surface, classifying it as shallow crustal.
-Coordinates: 51.233°, -177.006°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+March 25, 2026 brought a magnitude 2.4 earthquake 75 km SSW of Adak, Alaska, logged at 23:59 UTC.
+This was a shallow crustal earthquake, focused at 26.2 km depth.
+Geolocation places the event at 51.233°N, -177.006°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25